Home Overview Spelling Grammar Usage Translate

 Each adnouns suffix has a unique meaning.

 Compound Adnoun Suffixes.
-Common sense - no need to memorize, but listed here for reference.
+Common sense, no need to memorize.

 ۔fuls From ۔ful + ۔s Ex: plate۔fuls (plural of "plate۔ful").